rgopalrao-sonata-png/documents/LPR/lpr-course-progress-and-snowflake-connectivity.md

 | Admin Portal CSV export | Once per `ENROLLMENTS_PAGE_SIZE` rows streamed |
 | API integrations / automated tooling | Depends on the polling interval of the client |

-**Planned improvement — `ENT0-9531`:** We have already identified and scoped a caching layer to sit in front of the Snowflake call.
-Since `COURSE_PROGRESS` data refreshes only ~daily, a short-lived cache keyed per enterprise will eliminate redundant queries within the same refresh window — significantly reducing the query volume  observed, while keeping the data as fresh as the underlying pipeline allows.
+**Planned improvement — [ENT0-9531](https://2u-internal.atlassian.net/browse/ENT0-9531):** We have already identified and scoped a caching layer to sit in front of the Snowflake call.
+Since `COURSE_PROGRESS` data refreshes only ~daily, a short-lived cache keyed per enterprise will eliminate redundant queries within the same refresh window, significantly reducing observed query volume while keeping the data as fresh as the underlying pipeline allows.
+The implementation for this task is [ENT-11788](https://2u-internal.atlassian.net/browse/ENT-11788).

 ---